fferflo/einx/docs/source/faq/flatten.rst

     einx.rearrange("(a + b) -> a, b", x, a=10, b=20)
     # same as
     np.split(x, [10], axis=0)

-Using a concatenated tensor as input performs the same operation as passing the split tensors as separate inputs to the operation. einx handles expressions with multiple nested compositions and concatenations gracefully.

 After the operation is applied to the flattened tensors, the results are reshaped and concatenated and missing axes are inserted and broadcasted to match the requested output expressions.